JesusFragoso/git_example/README.md

-# This is an exampleof a README.md file
+# This is an example of a README.md file.
-	We're going to add this file to our repository.

-## My name is Jesús Fragoso# This is an exampleof a README.md file
+My name is Jesús Fragoso, and I have 23 years old.
-	We're going to add this file to our repository.

-## My name is Jesús Fragoso# This is an exampleof a README.md file
+## This is a subtitle.
-	We're going to add this file to our repository.

-## My name is Jesús Fragoso
+	print("Hello, I'm a Python programmer.")